 - Blisters/rash across the body

-Some pediatricians may prescribe antibiotics if the chicken pox sores become infected.
-This occurs when children itch the sores so often they break open and allow other bacteria to get inside the wounds.
-Typically however treatment for chicken pox is simply quarantine, rest and plenty of fluids, which can be difficult for young children.
-However, this is the only way for a child to truly recover from the virus.
+Some pediatricians may prescribe antibiotics if the chickenpox sores become infected.
+This occurs when children itch the sores so often that they break open and allow other bacteria to get inside the wounds.
+The typical treatment for Chickenpox is simple: quarantine with plenty of rest and fluids!